benbjohnson/litestream.io/content/blog/v0.3.5/index.md

 [Google Cloud Storage] was originally supported in Litestream via its S3-compatible API, however, it turns out that it's not all that compatible.
-We've integrated the native [Google Cloud SDK][] to provide a replica client for GCS which you can specify using the `gcs` replica type.
+We've integrated the native [Google Cloud SDK][] to provide a replica client for Google Cloud Storage which you can specify using the `gs` replica type.

 The replica URL format looks like:

 ```
-gcs://BUCKET/PATH
+gs://BUCKET/PATH
 ```

 While the configuration file usage looks like: